naruthk/resume/README.md

 ## Development

-I've written a script using JavaScript that parses what's inside `data.json` into a LaTeX that can then later be compiled into PDF.
+I've written a script using JavaScript that parses what's inside `data.json` into a LaTeX document that can then later be compiled into PDF.

 In order to make any changes, the following library are required: